-Press the lock button on the Remote Keyless Entry (RKE) transmitter when any door is open.
+• Press the lock button on the Remote Keyless Entry (RKE) transmitter when any door is open.

 The security light should come on and flash.

 When the door is closed, the security light will stop flashing and stay on solid and then go off after approximately 30 seconds.
 The content theft deterrent alarm is not armed until the security light goes off.
 If the delayed locking feature is active, the alarm will not be activated until all doors are closed and the security light goes off.

-Press the lock button on the RKE transmitter when the driver door is closed.
+Press the lock button on the Remote Keyless Entry (RKE) transmitter when the driver door is closed.
 The security light will come on solid for approximately 30 seconds and then go off.
 The content theft deterrent alarm is not armed until the security light goes off.

-If a door is opened without using the key in the driver's door cylinder or the RKE transmitter, a ten second pre-alarm will occur.
+If a locked door is opened without using the key in the driver's door key cylinder or the RKE transmitter, a ten second pre-alarm will occur.
 The horn will chirp and the lights will flash.
 If the key is not placed in the ignition and turned to START or the door is not unlocked by pressing the unlock button on the RKE transmitter during the ten second pre-alarm, the alarm will go off.
 Your vehicle's headlamps will flash and the horn will sound for about two minutes, then will turn off to save the battery power.

-The theft-deterrent system will not activate if you lock the doors with a key or the manual door lock.
-It activates only if you use the RKE transmitter or the power door lock switch from an open door.
+The theft-deterrent system will not activate if the doors are locked with the vehicle's key or the manual door lock.
+It activates only if you use the power door lock switch with the door open or the RKE transmitter.
 You should also remember that you can start your vehicle with the correct ignition key if the alarm has been set off.
 Here is how to avoid setting off the alarm by accident: